 - Repeat your message frequently

-- Control your message
+- Control your message to achieve clarity

 That’s easier said than done.
 Here’s why (and how to fix it):

-Controlling your message.
 This is a huge problem, especially if you’re using social media to spread your message because so many people are involved in the process.
+In the old days, brands controlled the message because they had the loudest voice (advertising on platforms like TV with huge reach).
+Today, consumers control your message to a large extent and their voice carries more than your own since users tend to engage with other users more than with your content.
 But, your only option is to shut down social media conversations, which isn’t optimal and may not even be legal.

 So you need to find a way to share through social media without losing control of your message.